Advice if you are a host living in Wales and sponsoring a person or family from Ukraine.

 Thank you payments

 You will want to be certain that you are in a secure position to offer a stable home to someone who needs it.
-Subject to DBS checks above and approval from the local authority that the accommodation on offer is of a suitable standard, you have the option to receive a monthly payment of £350, paid in arrears, for as long as you are hosting the person or family from Ukraine (up to their first 12 months in the UK).
+Subject to DBS checks above and approval from the local authority that the accommodation on offer is of a suitable standard.
+If you do not engage with the DBS check, you will not receive a payment and the Local Authority may prevent or end a hosting arrangement with you if this is not completed in a timely manner.

 How do I welcome people from Ukraine?